 The remaining six investment partners have chosen to keep their partnerships private.

-Born and raised in Atlanta, Michael Kahn has been involved in a family-owned wine and spirits business all of his life.
-He is the chief operating officer of Empire Distributors Inc., originally founded by his grandfather in 1940.
-Kahn, who has been nominated as Outstanding Philanthropist of the Year, currently resides in Charlotte with his wife, Wendy, and three sons.
+Born and raised in Atlanta, Michael Kahn has been involved in a family-owned wine and spirits wholesaler business all of his life.
+He is the Sr VP of Kahn Ventures, Inc., which is the parent company of Empire Distributors, Inc., originally founded by his grandfather in 1940.
+Kahn, who has been nominated as Outstanding Philanthropist of the Year, resides in Charlotte with his wife, Wendy, and three sons, Max, Michael, and Luke.
 Kahn is the Owner and Governor of Carolina's American Hockey League affiliate, the Charlotte Checkers.

-Capitol Broadcasting Company, Inc. is a locally-owned communications company which owns WRAL-TV, WRAZ-TV, WRAL-FM, WCMC-FM, WDNC-AM, WCLY-AM, Microspace, CBC New Media Group and Wolfpack Sports Marketing in the Triangle; WJZY-TV and WMYT-TV in Charlotte; WILM-TV and Sunrise Broadcasting in Wilmington, NC; and real estate interests including the American Tobacco Project and Diamond View office buildings in Durham.
-Jim Goodmon serves as President and CEO of Capitol Broadcasting.
-Capitol Broadcasting Company owns and operates the Durham Bulls of the International League, the Triple-A affiliate of the Tampa Bay Rays, and Capitol property 99.9 The Fan (WCMCFM), which is the flagship station of the Carolina Hurricanes' radio network.
+James "Jim" F. Goodmon serves as President and CEO of Capitol Broadcasting Company, Inc. (CBC).
+CBC is a diversified communications company which owns and/or operates WRAL-TV, WRAL Digital, WRAZ-TV, WRAZ Digital, WRAL-FM, WRAL-HD2, WCMC-FM, WCMC-HD1, WDNC-AM, WCMC-HD2, WCMC-HD3, WCLY-AM, WCMC-HD4, Microspace, CBC New Media Group and Wolfpack Sports Properties (a joint venture with Learfield) in Raleigh, NC; WILM-TV, WILT-LD and Sunrise Broadcasting in Wilmington, NC; Bull City Hospitality and Bull Durham Beer Co. in Durham, NC; and real estate interests including the American Tobacco Project and Diamond View office buildings in Durham, NC, and Rocky Mount Mills in Rocky Mount, NC.
+CBC owns and operates the Durham Bulls of the International League, the Triple-A affiliate of the Tampa Bay Rays, and Capitol property 99.9 The Fan (WCMC-FM), which is the flagship station of the Carolina Hurricanes' radio network.

 Temple Sloan, Jr., has sat or is currently sitting on the boards of some of the most prominent businesses in the Triangle community.
 He currently serves as chairman of the board for General Parts International, Inc., Trail Creek Investments, Inc. and Highwoods Properties.
 He was the former Lead Director for Lowe's Companies and also for Bank of America, as well as a partner of Ready Mix Concrete and Al Smith Buick.
-Sloan was inducted into the North Carolina Business Hall of Fame in 2010.
+Mr. Sloan was inducted into the North Carolina Business Hall of Fame in 2010 and the Raleigh Hall of Fame in 2016.

 Clancy & Theys Construction was founded in Raleigh in 1949 by brothers-in-law E.I.
 Clancy and John Theys.
 Today the company is owned by the late E.I.
 Clancy's family, and is managed by his sons.
 Tim Clancy is president, and his brother Tick is executive vice president.
 Clancy & Theys provides a diverse range of construction and construction management services for public, commercial, industrial, retail and residential clients.
 In addition to its Raleigh headquarters, Clancy & Theys operates offices in Wilmington, Charlotte, Newport News, VA, and Orlando, FL.